jake-g00dwin/seecube_sdk_python_wrapper/jetson_instructions.md

 You can copy all three files to their own directory using the `cp` or copy command.

+If you have a `data` folder containing camera information from the platform you can copy this into your project directory as well.

 ```sh
 # Creates new directory in the downloads folder.
 mkdir ~/Downloads/py_seecube_project